-The best soap recipe produces a bar with luscious creamy abundant lather.
+- The best soap recipe produces a bar with a luscious creamy abundant lather.

-What features I like in my soap are probably different from what you like.
+Therefore, the features I like in my soap are probably different from what you like (and different than what your customers like!)
 I love creamy tight bubbles.
-I like a bar to be so hard that when I drop it on my bathroom floor, it’s completely unscathed.
+When I drop a bar of soap on my floor, I love when it’s so hard that it’s completely unscathed.

-I like to lather a soap in my hands (while you might like to use a loofah.)
-I have semi-soft water (while you might have extremely hard water.)
-All of these factors change how a bar of soap can perform.
-Which ultimately changes what the perfect soap recipe is for me versus what you think is the best soap recipe.
+Also, I like to lather a bar of soap in my hands (while you might like to use a loofah.)
+And I have semi-soft water on tap (while you might have extremely hard water.)
+These factors change how a bar of soap can perform.

-If you are looking to increase the size of the bubbles or the amount of lather, try:
+If you are looking to increase the size of the bubbles or the amount of lather in your soap recipe, try:

 - Increasing the percentage of oils that contribute to bubbly lather, like coconut oil, palm kernel oil, and babassu oil